 The initial interrupt stack pointer (ISP) and program counter (PC) values must be set to even addresses.

-The initial values of the ISP and PC registers are set when the monitor is entered from reset.
+These are set when the monitor is entered from reset.

 When running from user reset, these configuration settings have no effect; instead, the initial interrupt stack pointer and program counter values are retrieved from the reset vector in the target system's exception table.
 If a target system reset occurs while in the monitor, the interrupt stack pointer and program counter are unaffected.